rethinkdb/horizon/rfcs/permissions.md

 * ensure that when a request operates on a group, that the user is either the owner of that group, or the user is a member of the `owning_group`.
+* ensure that the current owner of a group cannot be removed as a member of the group.

 ## Query template rules